Queer Eye (2018 TV series)

 Queer Eye is an American reality television series, initially released February 7, 2018 on Netflix.
 A reboot of the original 2003 series produced by Bravo, each episode has five advisors spend a week applying their expertise to help improve someone's life situation.

 The show is celebrated for its strong representation amongst the LGBT community and communities that include people of color.
-With the seventh season released in May 2023, the reboot series has broadcast 71 episodes.
+With the tenth and final season released in January 2026, the reboot series has broadcast 86 episodes.

 A German adaptation of Queer Eye premiered on Netflix on March 9, 2022 and a Brazilian adaptation premiered on August 24, 2022.
 In November 2023, the series was renewed for a ninth season set to be filmed in Las Vegas.
 The ninth season premiered on December 11, 2024.
 In July 2025, Netflix announced that the tenth season is going to be Queer Eyes final season and began filming in Washington, D.C.
+The tenth and final season premiered on January 21, 2026.